Skip to main content

 Traces are typically used to diagnose or debug which part of your application could potentially be responsible for a failure or error state and to monitor the performance of end-user interactions with your application.
 You can do this by seeing how the query traverses through the various components of your supergraph and identify or debug potential failure points.

 Traces are generated by instrumenting application code.
 Hasura DDN instruments all API queries with the OpenTelemetry format and supports tracing out of the box.
 This means that you don't have to set up your own OpenTelemetry collector.
-Simply head to the Query Tracing tab from Settings for a project's Console, and you'll see traces for all your API requests.
+Simply head to the Query Tracing tab from Insights panel for a project's Console, and you'll see traces for all your API requests.

 Accessing traces